Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Factors Influencing Opinion Expression

 \subsection{Opinion Incongruency}

-The spiral of silence theory provides a potential explanation for opinion expression on social media platforms.
-Previous studies~\cite{pewresearchcenter_2014_sos,kushin2019societal} on social media platforms found evidence that users are less likely to express incongruent viewpoints.
+The spiral of silence theory provides an explanation for viewpoint sharing patterns on social media platforms.
+Previous studies~\cite{pewresearchcenter_2014_sos,kushin2019societal,pang2016can,hoffmann2017spiral,gearhart2015something,liao2016snowden} on social media platforms, such as Facebook and Twitter, found evidence that users are less likely to express incongruent viewpoints, or opinions that differ from what they perceive the majority of other members believe.
 We expect a similar phenomenon on Reddit.
-Since subreddits offer a sense of community and socializing opportunities~\cite{moore2017redditors}, community members may still experience a fear of social isolation.
-Repercussions, such as being downvoted or facing personal attacks, can trigger this fear~\cite{neubaum2018we,cheng2017anyone}.
-These consequences encourage users to self-silence when they have an opinion they believe is in the minority.
-Thus, we expect our study will yield results in accordance with the spiral of silence: \begin{addmargin}[1.25em]{0em} \textit{Hypothesis 1: Likelihood of opinion expression is positively associated with viewpoint congruency.} \end{addmargin}
+Since subreddits also offer a sense of community and socializing opportunities~\cite{moore2017redditors}, community members may still experience a fear of social isolation.
+This fear can be triggered on Reddit by potential social repercussions, such as being downvoted or facing personal attacks from others in the community~\cite{neubaum2018we,cheng2017anyone}.
+Especially when discussing stigmatized topics, users also have expressed concerns about exposure, including having sensitive content linked to their public profile or facing offline repercussions from people who know about their online account~\cite{leavitt2015throwaway,reagle2023even}.
+These consequences encourage users to self-silence when they have an opinion that they think differs from the majority.
+Given this evidence, we expect our study will yield results in accordance with the spiral of silence: \begin{addmargin}[3em]{0em} \textit{Hypothesis 1: The likelihood of opinion expression is negatively associated with viewpoint incongruency (i.e., when users believe the majority of community members disagree with them).} \end{addmargin}